 Dump tickets, SQL, and BI reports into raw/.
 Point Claude Code at the vault — it synthesises dataset descriptions, metric definitions, and causal edges into wiki/.
 No manual YAML authoring.

-Based on Karpathy's LLM Wiki pattern ↗30+
+Based on Karpathy's LLM Wiki pattern ↗The hour after the alert

 You set a threshold.
 It fires.
 Slack lights up.
 Now you're bouncing between dbt docs, the warehouse, and your BI tool — trying to figure out which upstream model changed, whether the spike in nulls explains the dashboard regression, and whether this is worth waking the on-call engineer for.